Jean-Marie Ehouzou: Life and career

-Ehouzou served in the Beninese Ministry of Foreign Affairs as Deputy Director for Africa and Middle East Affairs and Deputy Director for the Communities from 1993 to 1996 and in the Ministry of Planning, Economic Restructuring and Promotion of Employment as Director for the Coordination of External Resources from 1996 to 2000.
+Ehouzou served in the Beninese Ministry of Foreign Affairs as deputy director for Africa and Middle East Affairs and deputy director for the Communities from 1993 to 1996 and in the Ministry of Planning, Economic Restructuring and Promotion of Employment as Director for the Coordination of External Resources from 1996 to 2000.
 He was then Director for International Organizations from 2000 to 2003 before becoming the Ambassador to Ethiopia, Kenya, Sudan, and Djibouti in 2003; he remained in those posts until 2006.
 He was also Permanent Representative to the African Union and the United Nations Economic Commission for Africa at that time.

-Ehouzou was subsequently appointed as Permanent Representative to the United Nations, and he presented his credentials to the UN Secretary-General on 29 September 2006.
+Ehouzou was subsequently appointed Permanent Representative to the United Nations, and he presented his credentials to the UN Secretary-General on 29 September 2006.

 After two years as Permanent Representative, Ehouzou was appointed by President Yayi Boni as Minister of Foreign Affairs, African Integration, La Francophonie, and Beninese Abroad on 22 October 2008.
-He was appointed as Permanent Representative of the African Union to the United Nations Office at Geneva in August 2011 and took office in 2012.
+He was appointed Permanent Representative of the African Union to the United Nations Office at Geneva in August 2011 and took office in 2012.